mumoshu/kube-airflow/README.md

 ## Usage

-Create all the deployments and services to run Airflow on Kubernetse:
+Create all the deployments and services to run Airflow on Kubernetes:

        kubectl create -f airflow.all.yaml